Prince Rogers Nelson (June 7, 1958 – April 21, 2016) was born in Minneapolis, Minnesota.

 Prince was among many of the height challenged superstars of his decade such as Michael J. Fox, Paul Simon, Robin Williams & Tom Cruise.

-Standing at the height of 5’2, and weighing 112 pounds, Prince often wore heels to combat his small size.
+Standing at the height of 5’2″, or 157.5 cm and weighed 112 pounds, Prince often wore heels to combat his small size.

 He even played for one of the best high school teams in the state of Minnesota!